cybozu-go/meows/docs/design.md

   `Pod` restarts by having liveness probe fail, `Pod`s do not need to re-register itself to GitHub Actions.
   However, if `Pod`s are recreated in some reasons, it cannot register itself again.
-- Persistent volumes can store the resitration infomation, but stateless workloads are generally easy to manage.
+- Persistent volumes can store the resitration information, but stateful workloads are generally more diffcult to manage than stateless workloads.